-In response to the pandemic, many association management companies switched to virtual board meetings in order to stay safe and connected, but now, after seeing the benefits, they have opted to continue this approach.
-By moving to virtual meetings, you can give your homeowners and board members more flexibility, while also enhancing engagement and communication.
+Many association management companies have switched to virtual board meetings over the past few years.
+By moving to virtual meetings, you can give your homeowners and board members more flexibility while also enhancing engagement and communication.

 Joe Rector and his team at Pelican Property Management have experienced the benefits of transitioning to virtual meetings firsthand: “We’ve switched almost entirely to electronic meetings and Zoom meetings, and I love it.
 I think virtual meetings are actually a stronger way to hold meetings because you can share your screen.
 You can get right to your point and show everybody very quickly what you’re talking about.
 People can do it from home.
 The engagement is up because people aren’t having to travel to get to these board meetings.
 So they’re much more likely to pop on, say, hello, and get their point across.”

-For best practices and tips to ensure your meetings are effective, easy, and glitch-free, take a look at this helpful checklist.
+For best practices and tips to ensure your meetings are effective, easy, and glitch-free, look at this helpful checklist.

 4.)
 Gather feedback digitally

-Effective communication is a two-way street, which means you should be offering your homeowners and board members ways to provide feedback easily and often.
-Try polling your residents every month using a digital survey platform, like Survey Monkey, to ask for their input on what they think your management company does well and where they see room for improvement.
+Effective communication is a two-way street, so you should offer your homeowners and board members ways to provide feedback easily and often.
+Try polling your residents monthly using a digital survey platform, like Survey Monkey, to ask for their input on what they think your management company does well and where they see room for improvement.

 When homeowners and board members feel you care about their opinions and take their feedback seriously, they will be more satisfied and more likely to trust your business.
-Once you have gathered their feedback, be sure to follow up in a timely manner with updates on what you are doing to address their concerns.
+Once you have gathered their feedback, follow up promptly with updates on your actions to address their concerns.

 5.)
 Automate mailings

-You can increase efficiency by utilizing comprehensive management software that has a built-in mailing service that automates the process.
-For instance, with AppFolio Mailing Service you can send a variety of document types in bulk or individually with the click of a button.
-All you have to do is preview and approve the mail, and AppFolio handles the rest.
+You can increase efficiency by utilizing comprehensive management software with a built-in mailing service that automates the process.
+For instance, with AppFolio Mailing Service you can send various document types in bulk or individually with the click of a button.
+You only have to preview and approve the mail, and AppFolio handles the rest.
 This makes sending infrequent communications that require mailing much easier and ensures your residents never miss an important update.